SheetJS/js-word/README.md

 `CFB` refers to the Microsoft Compound File Binary Format, a container format for XLS as well as DOC and other pre-OOXML data formats.

 The mechanism is split into a CFB parser (which scans through the file and produces concrete data chunks) and a Workbook parser (which does excel-specific parsing).
+XML files are not processed by the CFB parser.

 ## Test Files